paezha/University-AI-Panel/README.md

 media when trying to learn about an existential crisis like climate changes?
 (Gordon 2024).
 Or when trying to obtain accurate voting information in the context of voter supression?
-(Angwin, Nelson, and Palta 2024)
+(Angwin, Nelson, and Palta 2024).

 ### Reproduction of unjust structures of power

 When using a Generative AI we must ask whose perspectives the tool will tend to reproduce and amplify.
+In this sense, numerous observers (e.g., Ahuja 2023; Stross 2023; Gebru and Torres 2024) have noted the ideological leanings of various actors in the AI scene, an elite world of tech investors[^38] known for fringe ideologies that combine a peculiar mix of uber-techno-optimism and existential fright (including transhumanism, extropianism, singularitarianism, and cosmism)[^39], paired with extreme theories of justice (including rationalism, effective altruism[^40], and longtermism[^41]).

+One does not need to posit a conspiracy theory[^42] to worry about the influence (whether coordinated or not) of a small group of men (they are almost all of them men[^43]) who collectively can muster more than *half a trillion dollars* as they try to implement their ideas (Stross 2023).

-Training data, much like technology, are not politically neutral, and several processes contribute to reproduce malignant biases, A way to explain this is by means of the concept of *platformed racism* (Matamoros-Fernández 2017).
-Platformed racism is the process whereby the functionalities of platforms are exploited to create and spread racist ideology (liking and sharing), often in a grass-roots fashion, but more ominously with the assist of bad-faith actors[^33].
+But leaving aside the question of a potential “unadmitted political agenda” by an ultra-wealthy elite, there is the much more immediate problem that training data, much like technology, are not politically neutral.
+Several processes have been identified that contribute to reproduce malignant biases, including the concept of *platformed racism* (Matamoros-Fernández 2017).
+Platformed racism is a process whereby the functionalities of platforms (e.g., liking and sharing) are exploited to create and spread racist ideology, often in a grass-roots fashion, but more ominously with the assist of bad-faith actors[^44].
 Given how cagey corporations are about the data they use to train their models, it is anyone’s guess how much dis- and misinformation has been passed to their AIs (this is part of the Unfathomable Data problem discussed by Bender